Money when you are expecting, or have just had, a baby

 Money when you have a miscarriage, your baby is stillborn or dies shortly after birth

-If your baby is born alive before your 24th week of pregnancy even if your baby only lives for a very short time, providing you meet the qualifying criteria.
+- your baby is born alive before your 24th week of pregnancy, even if they only live for a very short time, providing you meet the other qualifying criteria.

-Financial support from your baby’s other parent
+Child Maintenance from your baby’s other parent